discordjs/guide/guide/creating-your-bot/adding-more-commands.md

 # Adding more commands

 ::: tip
-This page is a follow-up and bases its code off of [the previous page](/creating-your-bot/configuration-files.md).
+This page is a follow-up and bases its code on [the previous page](/creating-your-bot/configuration-files.md).
 :::

-A bot with nothing but a single command would be really boring, and you probably have a bunch of command ideas floating around in your head already, right?
+A bot with nothing but a single command would be boring, and you probably have a bunch of command ideas floating around in your head already, right?
 Let's begin, then.

 Here's what your message event should currently look like: